 If you only look at the cooking time you might be hesitant to try this recipe.
 But trust me, the end result will be worth all the time and effort you put in.
 Japanese restaurants tend to charge quite a bit for this dish, but you now know why – it takes long time to make this.
 I would recommend you to try this dish on rainy days since you are stuck at home anyhow.
 Also, I’d recommend you to cook double the amount I listed below (4 servings instead of 2).
 The meat will shrink a lot while cooking and since it takes the same amount of time to make more .
 Enjoy!

-Update: Have new version of Braised Pork Belly Kakuni recipe.
+I updated the recipe and here’s the new version of Braised Pork Belly Kakuni recipe.

 - Cut the meat into 2 inch pieces and sprinkle Konbucha.